-Star Tours - The Adventures Continue improves on the original attraction in every way -- and sets a new standard for motion simulator rides.
-What had become a slightly tired trip to a Star Wars galaxy far, far away is now a giddy jaunt to...well, half the fun is you never know where in hyperspace the ride will whisk you.
+Disney's Star Tours - The Adventures Continue improves on the original attraction in every way—and sets a new standard for motion simulator rides.
+What had become a slightly tired trip to a Star Wars galaxy far, far away is now a giddy jaunt to... well, half the fun is you never know where in hyperspace the ride will whisk you.

+- Thrill Scale (0=Wimpy, 10=Yikes): 4.5.
 Relatively mild motion simulator thrills.
 Those prone to motion sickness may experience discomfort (although closing your eyes should quell any queasiness).
 The ride also offers Star Wars-style action.
+It makes our list of Disneyland's most thrilling rides.

-- Location: Tomorrowland at Disneyland and Disney's Hollywood Studios at Disney World.
+- Location: Disneyland, Disney's Hollywood Studios at Disney World, Disneyland Paris and Tokyo Disneyland.

 - Height requirement: 40 inches